rsmaller/cregex/README.md

 `RegexPattern` is a node struct in a regular expression matching tree, typically represented in code with the type `RegexPattern *`.

 `RegexMatch` is a struct containing a single match from a regular expression.
-The match will contain:`matchLength`, the length of the main match, `match`, the slice of the original string where the match starts (keep in mind that this is a slice and not a copy), `groupCount`, the number of match group matches, and `groups`, an array of pointers to each group match.
+The match will contain:
+- `matchLength`, the length of the main match.
+- `match`, the slice of the original string where the match starts (keep in mind that this is a slice and not a copy).
+- `groupCount`, the number of match group matches.
+- `groups`, an array of pointers to each group match.

 `RegexMatchContainer` is a struct containing multipel matches from a regular expression.
+This struct has:
-This struct has an array of `RegexMatch` elements called `matches` and a size called `matchCount`.
+- `matches`, an array of `RegexMatch` elements.
+- `matchCount`, the length of the `matches` array.

 ### Functions